Will Heller

-Will Sanders Heller (born February 28, 1981) is a former American football tight end He was signed as an undrafted free agent by the Tampa Bay Buccaneers in 2003.
-He played college football at Georgia Tech.
+Will Sanders Heller (born February 28, 1981) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets and was signed as an undrafted free agent by the Tampa Bay Buccaneers in 2003.

-Heller has also played for the Miami Dolphins, Seattle Seahawks, and Detroit Lions.
+Heller also played for the Miami Dolphins, Seattle Seahawks, and Detroit Lions.

-Early years
+Early life

 Heller attended Marist High School in Atlanta, Georgia, and was a student and a letterman in both football and basketball.
 In football, he played tight end, wide receiver, and defensive back, and was a 2nd Team All-Northside selection under Marist head football coach Alan Chadwick.

 College career

-Heller attended Georgia Tech in Atlanta, Georgia, where he played Tight End under Coach George O'Leary.
+Heller attended Georgia Tech in Atlanta, where he played tight end under Coach George O'Leary.
 Heller arrived at Georgia Tech as a walk-on candidate for tight end after turning down his only football scholarship offer to Division I-AA Furman.

 Professional career

+Tampa Bay Buccaneers (first stint)

+Heller signed with the Tampa Bay Buccaneers on May 5, 2003, after going undrafted in the 2003 NFL draft.
+He played in nine games, starting one, in 2003, catching two passes for 15 yards and one touchdown.
+He appeared in 10 games, starting two, during the 2004 season, recording 12 receptions for 98 yards and one touchdown.
+Heller was placed on injured reserve on December 13, 2004.
+He re-signed with the Buccaneers on April 29, 2005.
+He was waived on September 3, 2005.

+Miami Dolphins

+Heller was claimed off waivers by the Miami Dolphins on September 4, 2005.
+He played in seven games for the Dolphins in 2005, catching one pass for one yard and a touchdown.
+He was waived on November 5, 2005.

+Tampa Bay Buccaneers (second stint)

+Heller signed with the Buccaneers on December 20, 2005.